 Digitalization only exists with connectivity.
 First of all, the signals from the machines must be recorded.
 The signals are processed into data and sent to the software in the cloud.
 From there, they are returned to the screens of the factory teams in real-time as user-friendly analyses.
 This ensures the most excellent possible transparency and higher efficiency.

-The basic structure of the FORCAM FORCE SAAS solution is designed to be “ready to run” and enables companies to connect and roll out the solution in production independently.
+The basic structure of the FORCE MES LITE solution is designed to be “ready to run” and enables companies to connect and roll out the solution in production independently.
 The first step – the machine connection – is pre-configured in the solution.
 The software is available in the network, and the required hardware is supplied:

 - FORCAM I/O controller for a machine connected to the Ethernet network as well as